 Skateboarding can often bring out the animal in me.
 When I skate I tend to get in the zone and tune out everything and everyone around me.
 If I’m at a crowded skate park, people often feel like a nuisance – just something in my way.
+I become the only thing that matters at the skate park.
 I want to push myself and get better, and if anyone gets in the way of that I want to get angry.
-As I have gotten older I have gotten better at taming the animal in me, but it still can be a struggle for me.
+As I have gotten older I have gotten better at taming this animal in me, but the struggle is still very real for me.

 I help out with a skate church in vacaville sometimes and for a while, every time I went I would get real aggressive, cut everyone off, and be way too into my own skating.
 I always left feeling guilty for the way I acted and often felt like that place was probably better off without me.
 I eventually just started taking weeks off because even though I had a desire to chill out, as soon as I got there I would just get all into it and not care about anyone else.
 I hoped that if I took breaks from going that I would come back more chill at some point, but it never seemed to happen.